 with or hosted within schools, universities or libraries, and more.

 - All are united in the purpose of providing access to equipment, community, and

 education, and all are unique in exactly how they are arranged to fit the

 purposes of the community they serve.

-At a Studio i event right now?
+At a Rockville Library Makerspace event right now?
 Sign in here